Magnox: Magnox

 Like the Windscale designs, the later magnox reactors allowed access to the fuel channels and could be refuelled while operating.
 This was a key criterion for the design because its use of natural uranium leads to low burnup ratios and the requirement for frequent refuelling.
 For power use, the fuel canisters were left in the reactor as long as possible, while for plutonium production they were removed earlier.
 The complicated refuelling equipment proved to be less reliable than the reactor systems, and perhaps not advantageous overall.

 The entire reactor assembly was placed in a large pressure vessel.
 Due to the size of the pile, only the reactor core itself was placed within the steel pressure assembly, which was then surrounded by a concrete confinement building (or biological shield).
 As there was no water in the core, and thus no possibility of a steam explosion, the building was able to tightly wrap the pressure vessel, which helped reduce construction costs.
 In order to keep the size of the confinement building down, the early magnox designs placed the heat exchanger for the CO_{2} gas outside the dome, connected through piping.
 Although there were strengths with this approach in that maintenance and access was generally more straightforward, the major weakness was the radiation 'shine' emitted particularly from the unshielded top duct.

 The magnox design was an evolution and never truly finalised, and later units differ considerably from earlier ones.
 As neutron fluxes increased in order to improve power densities problems with neutron embrittlement were encountered, particularly at low temperatures.
 Later units at Oldbury and Wylfa replaced the steel pressure vessels with prestressed concrete versions which also contained the heat exchangers and steam plant.
-Working pressure varies from 6.9 to 19.35 bar for the steel vessels, and 24.8 and 27 bar for the two concrete designs.
+Working pressure varies from 6.9 to 19.35 bar for the steel vessels, and 24.8 to 27 bar for the two concrete designs.

 No British construction company at the time was large enough to build all the power stations, so various competing consortiums were involved, adding to the differences between the stations; for example, nearly every power station used a different design of magnox fuel element.
 Most of the magnox builds suffered time overruns and cost escalation.